Tech Requirements and Tips

 Tips and Best Practices

-With the help of modern technology, maintaining good standing as a student is easier.
-But self-motivation is key.
-You should have a natural drive to stay on top of your commitments, do your best work, and be ready for daily challenges.
-In an academic context, this translates to a focus on keeping track of assignments, setting (and keeping) regular hours for study and reflection, actively participating in your class sessions, and avoiding procrastination on projects or homework.
+With the help of modern technology, staying connected as a student with your classes is easier than ever, but self-motivation is the key to success.
+In an academic context, this translates to a focus on keeping track of assignments, setting (and keeping) regular hours for study and reflection, and actively participating in your class sessions.

-You do not have to own the fastest computer, the biggest tablet, or the newest smartphone.
+You do not have to own the fastest computer, the biggest tablet, or the newest smartphone in order to use ed tech successfully.
 You do not even have to be tech-savvy.
 Anyone can use Courses as an organizational tool to improve their academic career.

 Five Best Practices